tolomea/django-data-browser/README.md

 # django-data-browser

-Django app for user friendly querying of Django models.
+A Django app for interactive user friendly browsing of a Django projects DB.

 ### Features

+-   Zero config, if it's in the admin it's in the browser
 -   Select fields (including calculated fields), sort and fitler
 -   Automatically follow OneToOneFields and ForeignKeys
--   Zero config, if it's in the admin it's in the browser
 -   Respects per user admin permissions
 -   Share views by URL
 -   Save views and optionally make them available to services like Google sheets